Simple Possession Advocacy and Representation Program (SPAR)

 The legislature limited these funds to counties with a population of 500,000 or less, or to cities with a population of 200,000 or less.
 Official population is the annual Population Estimate for cities/counties published each April by OFM.

 In addition to funding, SPAR also supports public defenders with training and practice resources.
-And in FY25, SPAR will be rolling out a program to provide social worker support to misdemeanor public defenders working on drug possession and public use cases.
+And in FY26, SPAR will be expanding access to contracted social workers to support misdemeanor public defenders working on drug possession and public use cases.
 Stay tuned!

 Frequently Asked Questions About the SPAR Program (FAQs)